Trump's Truth Social loses $4 billion in value in one week, while revealing wider loss

 Shares of Trump Media & Technology Group, whose primary asset is the Truth Social platform, tumbled $13.30, or 21%, to $48.66 on Monday.
 That's below its opening price last Monday of $49.90 per share, and represents a 39% plunge from the stock's high of $79.38 on March 26.

+The decline continued on Tuesday with the shares losing 2.4% in early trading, before reversing and gaining ground.
+By mid-morning, the stock was up $2.05, or 4.2% to $50.70.

-Still, the stock remains higher than before a deal that took Trump's media company public last week.
+The stock also remains higher than before a deal that took Trump's media company public last week.
 The shares had previously traded under the name Digital World Acquisition Corp., a shell company designed to take Truth Social public.
 Even after Monday's dip, the stock has surged 178% this year.

 Trump, who owns 57% of the newly public company, has lost $2.5 billion — at least on paper — because of the stock slide.
 His stake is now worth $3.8 billion, down from $6.3 billion at the stock's peak last week.